Non-backtracking Graph Neural Networks: Experiment Details

 {\Tilde{\mathtt{t}}} {d_{v_{i}}} In this section, we present the findings discussed in \cref{subsec:motivation}.
 Similar to \cite{di2023over}, we concentrate on the relationship between over-squashing and access time of non-backtracking random walks.
 Our study establishes that the access time using a begrudgingly backtracking random walk (BBRW) is smaller than that of a simple random walk (SRW) between two nodes, in tree graphs.
 Also, it is noteworthy that the gap between these two access times increases as the length of the walk grows.

-We have derived formulas to compare the access times between BBRW and SRW.
+In the following, we will compare the access times between BBRW and SRW.
 First, we show that on the tree graph, the access time equals the sum of access times between neighboring nodes.
-We note that the access time between neighboring nodes, which is the cut-point, can be represented in terms of return time.
-The formulas for return time in \cite{fasino2021hitting} and \cref{lem:return-time-bbrw} allow us to derive the formulas for access time between neighboring nodes.
-Finally, we derive and compare the access time of BBRW and SRW.
+Note that the access time between neighboring nodes, which is the cut-point, can be represented in terms of return time.
+The formulas for return time in \cite{fasino2023hitting} and \cref{lem:return-time-bbrw} allow us to derive the formulas for access time between neighboring nodes.
+Finally, we derive and compare the access time of BBRW and SRW, i.e., \cref{prop:nbrw}.